 This versatile corn chowder recipe blends the flavors of summer with the comfort of fall.
-It’s extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and it’s also dairy free, vegetarian and gluten free, with an option to make it vegan.
+It’s extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and it’s also dairy free, vegetarian and gluten free, with an option to make it into a vegan soup.

 Summer is winding down, which means I’ve got soup on the brain.
 A quick peek at my recipe index will tell you that I LOVE soups and stews, and I’ve been dying to create a new easy soup recipe for fall.
 This corn chowder recipe is the perfect one to share now because corn is still in season, and it’s also hatch chile time here in Texas.
 So even though it’s August…soup’s on!